Written by: Orsolya Bartalis

 One good thing with Cuban all-inclusive packages is that during the pandemic, these facilities have been equipped with medical staff and facilities on hand.

 But how about venturing further into your location?
 This allows travelers to discover what a destination is really about.
-I am excited to see the reports from travel agencies, travel magazine and insurance companies that many people are now choosing this option.
+I am excited to see the reports from travel agencies, travel magazines and insurance companies that many people are now choosing this option.
 If the pandemic taught us something it is the importance of human connection, and with the warm hospitality of the Cuban people you’d certainly be in good hands here.

 The best way to travel sustainably in Cuba is through a sustainable tour company – Simply Cuba Tours being one of them.
 The reason for that is arranging accommodation, transport and even activities in Cuba can be a little challenging trying to go it alone.
 So having a local, licensed and knowledgeable team on the ground is worth their weight in gold, not to mention the insight into daily life and all the history and colloquial stories you end up with!